lalgonzales/ai-assistance-guides/ai_assistant_guides/PLAN_STRUCTURE_GUIDE.md

 1. **Title and Objective**
    - Clearly state the goal, scope, and context of the plan.
-2. **Checklist of Steps**
+2. **Checklist & Progress**
-   - List all actionable steps as checkboxes.
-Each step should be specific and verifiable.
+   - List all actionable steps as checkboxes in a single unified section at the top of the plan.
+Each step should be specific, verifiable, and reflect both progress and validation criteria.
-   - Add a **Progress** section at the top of the plan, summarizing which steps are complete and the current state.
-Update this section in every iteration.
+   - Avoid duplicating checklists or progress sections; keep a single, up-to-date list.
 3. **Validation & Testing**
    - Define how results will be validated (e.g., CLI commands, test suite, integration flows).
    - Include expected outputs or acceptance criteria.